carolinecolijn/ClustersCOVID19/singapore_serial_intervals_revised.md

 #ggsave(file="final_figures/sing_serialint.pdf", height = 4, width = 6)
 ```

-CC noticed that the serial interval gets longer if we include more cases per cluster (because the mixture of 4 pathways in Vink et al does not include longer transmission chains, which forces the assumption that everyone in the cluster was infected by the initial case, which in turn lengthens the estimated serial interval).
+Notice that the serial interval gets longer if we include more cases per cluster (because the mixture of 4 pathways in Vink et al does not include longer transmission chains, which forces the assumption that everyone in the cluster was infected by the initial case, which in turn lengthens the estimated serial interval).
 We do not know the true infection pathways but it is reasonable not to constrain the model to enforce that most are infected by the first few cases.

 **The mean SI (using first 4 cases per cluster) is 4.166.** The standard deviation of the serial intervals is 1.057.